Invasion of the UK Attractor Fly Patterns

 Here’s my tying video for the Apricot Daphnia Blob …

-Don’t want to tie your own Blob flies … contact us to tie them for you 🙂
+Don’t want to tie your own Blob flies … check out our blobs here! 🙂

 Thank you very much for taking the time to read this article.
 I hope you’ve picked up a thing or two that can increase your success with the booby fly on the water.
 Although I am no expert, time on the water with these patterns has proven that they are worthy of our respect, and taught me that sometimes you need to think outside of the box!